Siege of Leningrad: Leningrad fortified region

 On Friday, 27 June 1941, the Council of Deputies of the Leningrad Soviet organised "First response groups" of civilians.
 In the next days, Leningrad's civilian population was informed of the danger and over a million citizens were mobilised for the construction of fortifications.
 Several lines of defences were built along the city's perimeter to repel hostile forces approaching from north and south by means of civilian resistance.

-In the south, the fortified line ran from the mouth of the Luga River to Chudovo, Gatchina, Uritsk, Pulkovo and then through the Neva River.
+In the south, the fortified line ran from the mouth of the Luga River to Chudovo, Gatchina (Krasnoarmeysk until 1944), Uritsk, Pulkovo and then through the Neva River.
 Another line of defence passed through Peterhof to Gatchina, Pulkovo, Kolpino and Koltushy.
 In the north the defensive line against the Finns, the Karelian Fortified Region, had been maintained in Leningrad's northern suburbs since the 1930s, and was now returned to service.
 A total of 306 km of timber barricades, 635 km of wire entanglements, 700 km of anti-tank ditches, 5,000 earth-and-timber emplacements and reinforced concrete weapon emplacements and 25000 km of open trenches were constructed or excavated by civilians.
 Even the guns from the cruiser were removed from the ship to be used to defend Leningrad.

 Establishment

-The 4th Panzer Group from East Prussia took Pskov following a swift advance and reached Novgorod by 16 August.
-After the capture of Novgorod, General Hoepner's 4th Panzer Group continued its progress towards Leningrad.
-However, the 18th Army – despite some 350,000 men lagging behind – forced its way to Ostrov and Pskov after the Soviet troops of the Northwestern Front retreated towards Leningrad.
+The 4th Panzer Group from East Prussia took Pskov after a swift advance and reached Novgorod by 16 August.
+After the capture of Novgorod, General Hoepner's 4th Panzer Group continued its progress toward Leningrad.
+But the 18th Army – despite some 350,000 men lagging behind – forced its way to Ostrov and Pskov after the Soviet troops of the Northwestern Front retreated toward Leningrad.
 On 10 July, both Ostrov and Pskov were captured and the 18th Army reached Narva and Kingisepp, from where advance toward Leningrad continued from the Luga River line.
-This had the effect of creating siege positions from the Gulf of Finland to Lake Ladoga, with the eventual aim of isolating Leningrad from all directions.
-The Finnish Army was then expected to advance along the eastern shore of Lake Ladoga.
+This created siege positions from the Gulf of Finland to Lake Ladoga, with the eventual aim of isolating Leningrad from all directions.
+The Finnish Army was then expected to advance along Lake Ladoga's eastern shore.

 The last rail connection to Leningrad was cut on 30 August, when the German forces reached the River Neva.
 In early September, Leeb was confident Leningrad was about to fall.
 Having received reports on the evacuation of civilians and industrial goods, Leeb and the OKH believed the Red Army was preparing to abandon the city.
 Consequently, on 5 September, he received new orders, including the destruction of the Red Army forces around the city.
-By 15 September, Panzer Group 4 was to be transferred to Army Group Centre so it could participate in a renewed offensive towards Moscow.
-The expected surrender did not materialise although the renewed German offensive cut off the city by 8 September.
-Lacking sufficient strength for major operations, Leeb had to accept the army group might not be able to take the city, although hard fighting continued along his front throughout October and November.
+By 15 September, Panzer Group 4 was to be transferred to Army Group Centre so it could participate in a renewed offensive toward Moscow.
+The expected surrender did not materialise, although the renewed German offensive cut off the city by 8 September.
+Lacking sufficient strength for major operations, Leeb had to accept that the army group might not be able to take the city, although hard fighting continued along his front throughout October and November.